agrippa1994/WebSocket-API/README.md

-Websocket-API
+WebSocket-API
 =============

-Websocket client API for AutoHotKey and other scripting and programming languages.
+WebSocket API for AutoHotKey and other scripting / programming languages.

 Note for AHK users
 ---------------------